maximaximal/booleguru/README.md

 Generally, one could think about using something besides ECL, but ECL is a good idea for portability, which stays a high priority for this project.

+ECL also is the gateway to other languages.
+It provides functions to execute code.

 ### Internal API `booleguru::api`

 Used to bind multiple languages into booleguru.
 Uses stuff from everywhere.